Chart Color Schemes

 The educational profile of Heidelberg West exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Heidelberg West trail regional benchmarks with 32.2% of residents aged 15+ holding university degrees compared to 41.2% in SA3 area as of 2021 data.
-Bachelor degrees lead at 20.1%, followed by postgraduate qualifications (8.8%) and graduate diplomas (3.3%).
-Trade and technical skills feature prominently, with 28.2% of residents aged 15+ holding vocational credentials – advanced diplomas (10.3%) and certificates (17.9%).
-Educational participation is notably high, with 31.8% of residents currently enrolled in formal education as of the same period.
+Educational qualifications in Heidelberg West trail regional benchmarks with 32.2% of residents aged 15+ holding university degrees compared to 41.2% in the SA3 area as of 2021 data.
+This gap highlights potential for educational development and skills enhancement.
+Bachelor degrees lead at 20.1%, followed by postgraduate qualifications at 8.8% and graduate diplomas at 3.3%.
+Trade and technical skills feature prominently, with 28.2% of residents aged 15+ holding vocational credentials – advanced diplomas at 10.3% and certificates at 17.9%.

 Frequently Asked Questions - Education